Nancypatel1103/ComplianceClient/Cloud_gateway/Cloud_gateway.md

 In full mode, all local and global sites will be connected to a VPN.

 ### How to full mode in CGW
-1. Go to CE device and click on your own device.
+1. Go to the CE device menu and click on your own device.
 ![CE PE 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/00ff65fa-bddf-427f-9648-1c648491dcd7)

 2. After that go to gateway and click on cloud gateway.
 ![global 1](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/991733cd-4306-477e-a69e-b75589f4024b)

-3. Then select masquerade in select customer public IP or if there is ab ID, you select that ID.
+3. Then select masquerade in select customer public IP or if there is an IP ID, you select that ID.
 ![global 2](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/2f194765-8b8d-4db4-bb4d-9fc1f07a742d)

 4. Then select full in select mode.